 Give Yourself A Challenge

-For all you fellow achievers out there this can be a good way to give yourself a gold star!
-Setting a challenge to read a certain number of books in a year (a lot of people choose 30 books) is extremely motivating.
+Setting a challenge to read a certain number of books in a year (a lot of people choose 30 books) is hugely motivating.
 However, if you’re like me, actually picking a number can be a turn-off.
 I wanted to focus on quality and not quantity.
-I worried that if I focused on the number I would start to feel the pressure.
+I worried that if I focused on the amount, I would start to feel the pressure.
 I wanted this to be fun, but I also wanted the gratification of ticking off a goal.
 So I took some elements from a challenge and made it my own.
-I started a note on my phone with all the books I’d read and all the ones I wanted to read and it gave me a fabulous feeling when I could add to my list and see what I’d accomplished.
+I started a note on my phone with all the books I’d read and all the ones I wanted to read, and it gave me a satisfying feeling when I could add to my list and see what I’d accomplished.
 It took some of the pressure off, but still gave me all of the reward.
 Bottom line, you do you.

 Read What Your Heart Desires

-There are so many sites and magazines telling you about all the amazing books you should read this year.
+There are so many sites and magazines telling you about all the fantastic books you should read this year.
 Heck, we even tell you at Glitter Guide.
-While it’s amazing to have reviews and suggestions, it sometimes means you forget to read what you actually want to read.
+While it’s terrific to have reviews and suggestions, it sometimes means you forget to read what you want.
 You’re reading list should be a non-judgment zone.
 I mentioned I like to read non-fiction, but I also like cheesy love stories, young adult fiction, and children’s books.
 Allow yourself to fall back in love with reading by picking whatever floats your boat.
-Don’t stress that you haven’t ready anything that’s not a New York Times Bestseller.
+Don’t stress that you haven’t read anything that’s not a New York Times Bestseller.

 Read All The Time

-This was a big one for me.
-In order to stay focused I need to have limits.
+Boundaries are essential for productivity.
+To stay focused, I need to have limits.
 Just like I batch my emails and projects, I batch my reading.
-I can easily get swept into a book and not realize that two hours have flown by.
+I can quickly get swept up in a book.
 I have to give myself a time limit.
-Usually it’s an hour at night before bed and 15-minute increments throughout the day.
+Usually, it’s an hour at night before bed and 15-minute increments throughout the day.
 I also set limits on my phone.
-I try not look at my phone in the morning till after my kids go to school and not till after they go to bed at night.
-Often times, I won’t even pick up my phone at night anymore and just grab one of my books.
+I try not to look at my phone in the morning till after my kids go to school and not until after they go to bed at night.
+Often, I won’t even pick up my phone at night anymore and just grab one of my books.

 Audio Books Count

-I believe that Audiobooks count towards your reading list.
-As do short-format books.
-My personal goal was to read more physical books, but I still listened to a lot and I’m not going to leave those out.
-If you know that listening to an audiobook will work better for you then do it.
-I absolutely love Audible and I listen to it every day.
+I believe that Audiobooks count towards your reading list as do short-format books.
+My personal goal was to read more physical books, but I still listened to a lot, and I’m not going to leave those out.
+If you know that listening to an audiobook will work better for you, then do it.
+I love Audible, and I listen to it every day.
 I get a giddy feeling every time I have a new credit available in my Audible account.

 Join A Bookclub

-This is another one I struggle with, but I know is totally fantastic.
-I’ve never joined one, only because if I have to read a book I end up not wanting to read a book.
+I struggle with book clubs, but I know they can be highly motivating.
+I’ve never joined one, only because if I have to read a book, I end up not wanting to read it.
 How did I ever get through school?!
-Although, after this year, I feel like I may be ready to make the leap.
-Joining a bookclub is a fun way to connect with other bookworms and discover new books.
+Although, after this year, I feel like I may be ready to leap.
+Joining a book club is a fun way to connect with other bookworms and discover new books.
 It’s also motivating and will hold you accountable.
-If you’re feeling shy you could join an online bookclub.
+If you’re feeling shy, you could join an online book club.
 There are so many great alternatives out there.
 Maybe Glitter Guide should start one?

 Read Used Books

-Ahhhh the smell of old books.
+Ahhhh, the smell of old books.
 Since I don’t enjoy reading on a Kindle, I end up with a lot of physical books — which can get overwhelming and fill your home with clutter.
 Plus, it gets expensive fast.
 I love going to my local library.
 Libraries are quickly becoming my favorite place to hang out (I know, I’m such a grandma).
-I can walk to mine, and I’m able to find new books to read and it costs me nothing.
+I can walk to mine, and I’m able to find new books to read, and it costs me nothing.
 It’s amazing.
 My kids love it even more than me.
 I also live near a used bookstore.
-It’s pretty magical and I will cry my eyes out if they ever close down.
-If you have these options near you I highly recommend them.
+It’s pretty magical, and I will cry if they ever close down.
+If you have these options near you, I highly recommend them.

-I also wanted to recommend the website Girls at Library — It’s a wonderful online journal with literary interviews, recommendations and essays.
+I also wanted to recommend the website Girls at Library — It’s an online journal with literary interviews, recommendations, and essays.
 It’s a great resource and comes from such a diverse group of amazing women.
 I also love following Books Are Magic for their recommendations.

-Photos taken at one of my favorite bookstores in San Francisco: Black Bird Bookstore
+Photos were taken at one of my favorite bookstores in San Francisco: Black Bird Bookstore